MBoemo/bcs/README.md

 - a bank of examples,
 - a full list of features.

+## Citation
+The beacon calculus language and bcs simulator are described in the following preprint posted to bioRxiv:

+Boemo, M.A., Cardelli, L., Nieduszynski, C.A.
+(2019) The Beacon Calculus: A formal method for the flexible and concise modelling of biological systems.  bioRxiv DOI: https://doi.org/10.1101/579029

 ## Questions and Comments
 If you have comments or suggestions for the beacon calculus, the bcs software, or the manual, please Email michael.boemo@path.ox.ac.uk.
 Should any bugs arise, please report them to https://github.com/MBoemo/bcs/issues.